On praxis and inviting people in

 And yeah, I think one of the most educational things about the drone orchestra for me, and there’s been plenty and I’m still learning, was the process of letting strangers into my flat without really any screening process before they showed up at the door and trusting that we could do something cool.
 Obviously I’m very safe to do that, relatively speaking, for various reasons, it’s really pretty low stakes but yeah and then people started expressing to me how much they got out of the stuff we were doing and that was really nice, and I just wanted to keep doing more of it.
 Also learning to collaborate better and to let go of the control of things was good, that’s always important right?

-So yeah, trying to be concise, er, there’s something so different when you can build something that remains like fluid and contingent, nobody has to commit, everyone is welcome and we do what we can to circumvent questions of productivity and success and validity, and try to stay mindful of like, what you can renegotiate about how to function, what is proper, what works.
+So yeah, trying to be concise, er, there’s something so different when you can build something that remains like fluid, nobody has to commit, everyone is welcome and we do what we can to circumvent questions of productivity and success and validity, and try to stay mindful of like, what you can renegotiate about how to function, what is proper, what works.
 Try to stay open.
 Keep being active about inviting people in, and invite widely, be careful not to just default to the kind of people you’re most comfortable being around.
 You know, get into real physical space with people rather than forming parasocial relationships, turn virtual contact into something concrete.
-Try to keep things offline, or at least hybrid where you can.
 Model doing things the way you think they should be done, do unto others and all that.
-You have to make spaces that feel safe, and you need to provide access for people who can’t afford tickets to stuff.
+You have to make spaces that feel safe, and you need to provide access for people who don’t have the resources you might.
 Decenter yourself if you can, get other people involved in shaping things.
 It all takes constant reiteration, because the world will keep trying to pull things into more standard shapes, that’s the nature of things, but it’s well worth it so far.
 Yeah not so concise there, sorry.

 Start your own drone orchestra basically haha.